-This is a health insurance that covers the medical expenses of a single person who is insured.
-These policies pay for hospitalization and surgical expenses of an individual.
-The premium paid by the insured individual depends on the age and medical history of the one who is buying the plan.
+This is health insurance that covers the medical expenses of a single person who is insured.
+These policies pay for the hospitalization and surgical expenses of an individual.
+The premium paid by the insured individual depends on the age and medical history of the one who is buying the plan, visit an insurance broker.

 Family Health Insurance Plan

 This plan is for someone who wishes to buy health coverage for his or her family that includes parents, spouse, and children.
 Family members covered under the family floater health insurance plan can claim for surgical expenses of hospitalization fees.